-The Carpenters Project is a 300-hectare avocado development located in Pemberton, Western Australia, 3.5 hours south of Perth.
+The Carpenters Project is a 200-hectare avocado development located near Pemberton, Western Australia, 3.5 hours south of Perth.

 With approximately 2,500 hectares of current avocado production in Western Australia, this single development has the potential to represent about 10 per cent of WA's planted hectares.

 The property has existing water licensing, and construction has commenced on significant onsite water infrastructure.

 Dam 1 – on-stream dam with up to 3,000ML storage capacity.